 United Nations (UN) disaster expert Mami Mizutori told The Guardian that more emphasis needs to be placed on investments into resilient infrastructure, along with emission cuts.
 Mizutori believes the focus should be on nature-based solutions to addressing climate hazards, such as protecting the growth of mangrove swamps and wetlands to limit flooding.

 The UN warns that while tropical cyclones such as Idai and Kenneth have been largely covered by the news, smaller “lower impact events” are happening at a higher rate and many are not being covered in the headlines.
+UN expert: Better infrastructure needed to sustain climate change extremes.

 It’s possible to prepare for these small-scale events by building up infrastructure, particularly in developing countries.
 Protections such as increased flood defenses, improved severe weather warning systems, water stocks to prepare for drought, and enhanced government oversight would be of great benefit.